terriburns/Talks/InclusiveTechComs.md

 ![](imgs/able.gif)

-^consider how inclusive apps may be for the disabled ^fun fact--I was a QA tester for the game dots and had to play in colorblind mode
+^Consider how inclusive a technology is for the disabled.
+I once had to QA test the game Two Dots (which is awesome).
+The game requires drawing patterns between dots that are the same color.
+Part of my job was to test the game in colorblind mode.
+It was great.
+This example shows how Two Dots did good for the colorblind community while also increasing its user base.
+Win win.

 ---